 3. Evaluate your personal marketing materials like cover letters, resumes, and your LinkedIn profile to determine how effective they are, and I make specific suggestions if you need to improve them.

 4. Recommend networking strategies that work with your strengths and personality to enable you to meet more people in your career field.

 5. Practice with you what you will say when you are connecting with people who may know of job opportunities that would be a good fit for you.

-6. Coach you in preparation for job interviews.
+6. Coach you to prepare for job interviews.
 It takes skill and practice to be confident and persuasive rather than passive/timid or aggressive/arrogant.

-7. Support you emotionally when the job search takes longer than you would like it to take (which is very common as hiring cycles can be long).
-I help you with staying persistent and resilient if you are discouraged and I help you to use time and energy management strategies that keep you feeling your best as job searches are often stressful.
+7. Support you emotionally when the job search takes longer than you would like it to take (which is very common, as hiring cycles can be long).
+A job search coach can help you with staying persistent and resilient if you are discouraged, and help you use time and energy management strategies that keep you feeling your best as job searches are often stressful.